UMCUGenetics/cuplr/README.md

 ![](doc/supp/patient_report_example.png)

-We can see that sample DO51095 is a prostate cancer sample, with and this prediction is supported by this sample having a TMPRSS2-ERG fusion, a well-known prostate cancer event.
+DO36107 is a pilocytic astrocytoma cancer sample and we can see that this sample was correctly predicted as such.
+The prediction is supported by this sample having a KIAA1549-BRAF fusion, a well-known event in this cancer type.

-In cases where the probabilities are more uncertain, more feature contribution panels corresponding to the top predicted classes will be shown, which will further aid in determining the cancer type.
+We can also see that there are two high probabilities.
+In cases where the probabilities are more uncertain (like as shown here), more feature contribution panels corresponding to the top predicted classes will be shown.
+This should aid in determining the cancer type, since it’s possible that e.g. the 2nd predicted cancer type better matches with evidence from pathology.